frontendmentor-ilyesab/single-page-developer-portfolio/README.md

 - **Bonus**: Hook the form up so it sends and stores the user's enquiry (you can use a spreadsheet or Airtable to save the enquiries) **(DONE)**
 - **Bonus**: Add your own details (image, skills, projects) to replace the ones in the design **(DONE)**

+This is the google sheets that I used: https://docs.google.com/spreadsheets/d/11U938T-QM6zGUj9CcXlXpUu4_J0QqIIp_wT2ceiYkhA/edit?usp=sharing

+You can fill the form and head to the sheet above to see you submission added there.

 ### Screenshot

 #### Mobile